 Psychology Internship Program

-Our American Psychological Association Accredited doctoral internship program is a vital part of Andrusâ€™ mission offering interns the opportunity to develop the necessary skills to independently practice child psychology.
-We are currently accepting applications for slots within the Mental Health and Campus Divisions.
+Our American Psychological Association Accredited* doctoral internship program is a vital part of Andrusâ€™ mission offering interns the opportunity to develop the necessary skills to independently practice child psychology.
+We are currently accepting applications for slots within the Mental Health Division.

 The Internship Program

 The Internship offers only an â€śOutpatientâ€ť clinic based track in our Mental Health Division.

 The Outpatient track is an American Psychological Association Accredited* doctoral Internship providing interns with supervised clinical experiences and a rich, extensive didactic seminar schedule.